Ethical marketing might seem like a contradictory concept at first. Yet, there are plenty of ethical marketing examples around.

 But what really sets Asphalte apart is the pre-order business model.
 The brand only makes items that customers choose, so there’s no excess inventory or overproduction.

 Choosing items is easy: just rate clothing from zero to 10 in a product survey.
-The whole thing takes a minute—a small commitment for setting fashion trends.
+The whole thing takes a minute—a small commitment for setting fashion trends, agree?

 To increase the longevity of products and reduce carbon footprint, Asphalte uses only quality, eco-friendly materials.
 Product care guides are also there to help reduce overconsumption.

 The Winter Overshirt, for example, is made of 100% wool, so it needs specific care.
-Customers can get tips from the care guide and make the item last longer.
+Consumers can get tips from the care guide and make the item last longer.

 Overall, Asphalte serves as a solid example of ethical marketing in fashion.
 The brand’s marketing focuses on the pressing issues that plague the industry, helping to raise awareness of solutions and promote reasonable consumerism.